INSIGHTS IN ACTION

 Options for 3rd Party Providers

-We DON'T recommend that you reinvent the wheel to get SaaS financial insights by using Excel SaaS financial models.
-Let's look at five options for 3rd-party providers, and then a couple of real-life examples of times when one of these providers proved their worth.
+We DON'T recommend that you reinvent the wheel to get SaaS financial insights by using Excel financial models.
+Let's look at options for 3rd-party providers, and then a couple of real-life examples of times when one of these providers proved their worth.

-Tracking Revenue Recognition Problems
+Tracking Revenue Recognition Problems in your Financial Statements and Beyond

 While it is possible to track revenue recognition in a spreadsheet, the complexity usually leads to inefficiency and human error.